top of page

 4. Take advantage of vertical space

-If you've already decluttered and are still longing for more space, you can always take advantage of walls' upwards real estate — and don't forget about using your doors or your ceiling space for additional storage solutions.
+If you've already decluttered and are still longing for more space, you can always take advantage of the upward real estate in your walls — and don't forget to use your doors or ceiling space for additional storage.

 Tap into your vertical space with tall cabinets, pegboards, shelving, hooks, or ceiling racks.
-You'll be pleasantly surprised with the extra storage space you'll have on your hands.
+You'll be pleasantly surprised by the extra storage space you'll have.

 5. Buy and assemble organizing products last

-It's so tempting to run out and buy the cutest organizing products on the shelves and try to make them work in our spa e.
-Unfortunately, these products often become an epic fail, with very little long-term organizing success because they typically aren't the correct size or shape for spa e.
+It's so tempting to run out and buy the cutest organizing products on the shelves and try to make them work in our space.
+Unfortunately, these products often become an epic fail, with very little long-term organizing success, because they're typically the wrong size or shape for the space.
 Incorporating the right organizing products makes a big difference in increasing space and function, but you'll need to do the prep work to ensure you buy products that will work for your space long term.
-When you save the buying for last, it helps you pinpoint the size, shape, placement, and usage, and often you realize you can repurpose and use items you may already have.
+When you save buying for last, you can pinpoint the size, shape, placement, and usage, and often realize you can repurpose items you may already have.

 6. Hire someone to help with the garage mess

 I know I'm biased, but hiring a home organizer to help you tone down the mess will be the best investment you make for your health and happiness.
-My clients tell me they feel less stressed, are more efficient, are more productive, and, most importantly, are extremely happy.
+My clients tell me they feel less stressed, are more efficient and productive, and, most importantly, are extremely happy.
 So, if you are considering hiring someone to help declutter and organize your messy garage, now is the time!

 Here is a small garage project my assistant and I tackled a few weeks ago.
-The garage took up 10 hours (two people), and we had three trips to the local donations center and one large pickup from Junkluggers.
+The garage took 10 hours (two people), and we made three trips to the local donation center and one large pickup with Junkluggers.
 We were able to reuse a lot of our client's storage shelves and added $300 worth of additional organizing products.

 Our garage organizing season is right around the corner, and we're booking our spring/summer projects now.
 If you want to make your garage decluttering and organizing task less daunting, we'd love to help.
-We have experience in optimizing spaces and knowing what organizing systems will work and what products and systems will instill long-term organizing success.
+We have experience optimizing spaces and determining which organizing systems will work and which products and systems will instill long-term organizing success.
 You can book your free garage organizing consultation through our website form.

 The Organized House was named an expert in garage styling, transforming, and renovation.
 Check out the article we were featured in: Garage Conversion Tips for a Functional & Stylish Space | Redfin